 The machinery, tools, and equipment used to carry out work should also be checked regularly during the winter season, especially after a snowfall and in instances of a sudden or extreme drop in temperature to ensure that the equipment is not rendered unusable due to damage due to ice formation or snowfall.
-Vehicles used in the construction site should be outfitted with snow tires and checked regularly to ensure that the cold temperatures have not jammed the radiator or other mechanisms.
+Vehicles used on the construction site should be outfitted with snow tires and checked regularly to ensure that the cold temperatures have not jammed the radiator or other mechanisms.
 Manufacturers may also provide best practices to implement for machinery and equipment in cold weather and employees should be trained to follow these instructions.

 Implement Engineering and Administrative Control Measures

-Slipping on ice and snow-covered walkways, ladders, steps, and even on scaffolding is a winter hazard that is common during the winter.
+Slipping on ice and snow-covered walkways, ladders, steps, and even scaffolding is a winter hazard that is common during the winter.
 Thus, employers should put in place appropriate engineering and administrative controls to improve the winter safety of workers.
-Controls such as placing heaters at intervals, regularly plowing snow and ice from the ground before work begins and at the end of the workday, and other measures would reduce the probability of winter hazard occurrences the risk of injury faced by workers.
+Controls such as placing heaters at intervals, regularly plowing snow and ice from the ground before work begins and at the end of the workday, and other measures would reduce the probability of winter hazard occurrences and the risk of injury faced by workers.

 Wearing Warm Clothing

 Workers should wear warm clothing to protect against the cold and maintain proper levels of body heat.
-Wearing mufflers, gloves, and footwear will not only protect from normal worksite hazards but also help to keep body temperatures up when working outdoors in the cold environment.
+Wearing mufflers, gloves, and footwear will not only protect you from normal worksite hazards but also help to keep body temperatures up when working outdoors in a cold environment.
 Furthermore, wearing appropriate outer clothing to ensure their clothes do not get wet from the snow, would shield workers from being exposed to frostbite, cold stress, and hypothermia.

 Ensure Workers Wear and Use Appropriate PPE

-We always consider personal protective equipment (PPE) as gear used to protect workers against very dangerous situations and toxicities, and other riskier work tasks such as working at heights but wearing proper PPE in the cold is twice as important for worker safety.
+We always consider personal protective equipment (PPE) as gear used to protect workers against very dangerous situations and toxicities, and other riskier work tasks such as working at heights but wearing proper PPE in the cold is twice as important for workers' safety.
 This is because PPE such as hard hats, work gloves, safety shoes, goggles, and earmuffs would increase the safety of workers protecting them from extreme cold weather hazards such as the increased probability of falling materials and tools; and tripping due to wet or frozen ground conditions.
 Also, if workers are working on elevated surfaces such as scaffolding, ladders, or high platforms, appropriate fall protection PPE would protect them against falls from heights in case of sudden strong winds and black-ice formation that may cause a slipping hazard.

 Provide Adequate Heating

 While providing heating on open construction sites and roadwork operations will be difficult, employers should set up a segregated covered heated area where workers can take frequent breaks and stay warm.
-Workers too should be made to realize the need for taking regular breaks and indulging in a warm drink to ensure their body temperatures do not drop and they do not suffer from illnesses related to cold stress.
+Workers too should be made to realize the need for taking regular breaks and indulging in a warm drinks to ensure their body temperatures do not drop and they do not suffer from illnesses related to cold stress.
 If workers show signs of hypothermia or cold stress have them immediately consult either on-site medical personnel or take them to the nearest hospital.
-Adding antifreeze to HVAC systems and solar water heaters would also help ensure workers’ comfort at the worksite when using washroom and breakroom facilities.
+Adding antifreeze to HVAC systems and solar water heaters would also help ensure workers' comfort at the worksite when using washroom and breakroom facilities.